munificent/craftinginterpreters/book/the-lox-language.md

 ### Closures

-Functions are *first-class* in Lox, which just means they are real values that you can get a reference to, store in variables, pass around, etc. This works:
+Functions are *first class* in Lox, which just means they are real values that you can get a reference to, store in variables, pass around, etc. This works:

 ```lox